ESMValGroup/ESMValTool/doc/sphinx/source/community/diagnostic.rst

 This (non-exhaustive) checklist provides ideas for things to check when reviewing pull requests for new or updated recipes and/or diagnostic scripts.

+The first time you open a pull request, you will need to agree to our contributor license agreement: see :ref:`contributor_license_agreement`.

 Technical reviews
 -----------------